prorev/prorev.github.io/_posts/2020-01-22-python_http-get.md

 ## Using `urllib`

-You will probable ignore to use it to get HTTP content, since there is newer module called `requests` for that.
+You will probable ignore to use `urllib` to get HTTP content from the web page, since there is newer module called `requests` for that.
 However, if you need to use _urllib_, here is the tip:

 _Example:_
 ```python